michimani/images-resizer/README.md

 pip3 install Pillow
 ```

 2. Create `resize_manifest.json`.
-In this file, set the size and name of the resized output.
+In this file, set the name, size and alpha channel of the resized output.

 ```
 cp resize_manifest.sample resize_manifest